Sloanstar/dnsF5XC/README.md

 Tested with python3.8, dnsPython2.2.1, requests2.22.0

 ## Secrets management
-Nothing fancy here, by default the scripts will look in a subdirectory .secrets for 2 files.
-The contents of these files are a single line as follows:
+<p>Nothing fancy here, by default the scripts will look in a subdirectory .secrets for 2 files.
+The contents of these files are a single line as follows:</p>
-  .apiToken = the full API token generated from your F5XC instance with DNS rights.
+<p>.apiToken = the full API token generated from your F5XC instance with DNS rights.<br>
-    e.g. "APIToken sgr54fgs!zY347rgrew34wtw4trt"
+  e.g. "APIToken sgr54fgs!zY347rgrew34wtw4trt"</p>
-  .consoleDomain = the domain/tenant id of your console instance.
+<p>.consoleDomain = the domain/tenant id of your console instance.<br>
-    e.g. If your console url is foo.console.ves.volterra.io we're looking for "foo" here.
+    e.g. If your console url is foo.console.ves.volterra.io we're looking for "foo" here.</p>

 ## Specific Script Purpose